 Submissions / Guidelines

-- Cover Letter: Include a brief, professional bio and tell us a bit about yourself and your vision for your book
+- Cover Letter: Include a brief, professional bio and tell us a bit about yourself and your vision for your book of poetry.

-- Formatting: title page (with name and address), table of contents, acknowledgement list for individual poems, and page numbers
+- Formatting: title page (with name and address), table of contents, acknowledgement list for individual poems, and page numbers.

-- Submitter must be a U.S. Resident at this time
+- Submitter must be a U.S. resident at this time.

-- Manuscript as a whole must be original and previously unpublished, including ebooks
+- Manuscript as a whole must be original and previously unpublished, including e-books.

-- Manuscript must be mainly English language; majority or full translation manuscripts not accepted at this time, but you can query editors if you have questions about your manuscript’s relationship to translation
+- Manuscript must be mainly English language; majority or full translation manuscripts not accepted at this time, but you can query editors if you have questions about your manuscript’s relationship to translation.

-- Simultaneous submissions welcome, please notify editors immediately upon acceptance elsewhere
+- Simultaneous submissions welcome; please notify editors immediately upon acceptance elsewhere.

 Disclaimer: If a manuscript contains racism, misogyny, transphobia, homophobia, ableism, or otherwise objectionable content, the editors reserved the right to discontinue reading.